patrickarlt/dev-summit-2020-js-css-for-geographers/PRESENTATION.md

 <aside class="notes">
 (Nate)
-Media queries are the foundation of responsive design.
-They allow your design to adapt to the various device characteristics or settings.
-You can change your design when a user turns on "dark mode", or asks for animation to be disabled.
+Responsive design means your layout "responds" to a variety of devices or screen sizes.
+We'll use special CSS syntax called "media queries" to apply different CSS rules to different conditions.
+For example, a use could be using "dark mode" on their laptop, and your design could use a darker background color to match.
 Most frequently, we adapt our design to the size of the user's viewport.
+Let's take a look at this demo…
 </aside>

 ---